Disclaimer: Nothing in this article should be construed as legal or financial advice. Always consult a knowledgeable professional advisor.

-Starting your own business can be risky.
+Starting a small business can be risky.
 But the risk decreases dramatically when your venture requires little financial investment from you.
 The beauty of a low-investment endeavour is that you can experiment without the pressure of needing to be successful for the sake of your livelihood (or the payment of any employees).
-You could even start a business at home.
+You could even start a small business at home.

 Here are some ideas for businesses that don’t require much in up-front costs: